You are here:

 - Other rheumatic diseases.
 These include:

 - Gout.
-An acute and intensely painful form of arthritis that occurs when crystals of the bodily waste product uric acid are deposited in the joints
+An acute and intensely painful form of arthritis that occurs when crystals of the bodily waste product uric acid are deposited in the joints.

 - Systemic lupus erythematosus (lupus).
-An autoimmune disease characterized by destructive inflammation of the skin, internal organs, and other body systems, as well as the joints
+An autoimmune disease characterized by destructive inflammation of the skin, internal organs, and other body systems, as well as the joints.

 - Ankylosing spondylitis.
-An inflammatory form of arthritis that primarily affects the spine, leading to stiffening and in some cases fusing into a stooped position
+An inflammatory form of arthritis that primarily affects the spine, leading to stiffening and in some cases fusing into a stooped position.

 - Psoriatic arthritis.
-A condition in which inflamed joints produce symptoms of arthritis for patients who have or will develop psoriasis
+A condition in which inflamed joints produce symptoms of arthritis for patients who have or will develop psoriasis.

-- Infectious arthritis.
+- Reactive arthritis.
 A term describing forms of arthritis that are caused by infectious agents, such as bacteria or viruses.
 Prompt medical attention is essential to treat the infection and minimize damage to joints, particularly if fever is present.

 The symptoms are different for the different forms of arthritis.
 For example, people with rheumatoid arthritis, gout, or other inflammatory conditions may find the knee swollen, red, and even hot to the touch.
 Any form of arthritis can cause the knee to be painful and stiff.

 The doctor may confirm the diagnosis by conducting a careful history and physical examination.
 Blood tests may be helpful for diagnosing rheumatoid arthritis, but other tests may also be needed.
 Analyzing fluid from the knee joint, for example, may be helpful in diagnosing gout.
 X rays may be taken to determine loss or damage to cartilage or bone.